 This great app lets you discover what’s special about wherever you’re visiting by the people who call it their home.
 Culture Trip lets you share recommendations and save info off-line to review later.

 You don’t need a Kindle to read books on your tablet or phone, just download the Kindle app.
 Of course, you have to pay for the books but it’s by far the best way to read and while away the time when travelling.
-Us up your precious payload for wine instead!
+Use up your precious payload for wine instead!

 The go-to search engine for anything to do with travel, or anything else really!
 Pinterest lets you search by keyword to find images and information you like, which you can then ‘pin’ and save to your Pinterest account.
-This means you have a virtual pin board of all the destinations and attractions which interest you, with loads of information at your fingertips.
+This means you have a virtual pin board of all the places and attractions which interest you, with loads of information at your fingertips.